 Global Action Plan for the Prevention and Control of Non communicable Diseases 2013-2020

-The WHO Global NCD Action Plan 2013-2020 follows on from commitments made by Heads of State and Government in the United Nations Political Declaration on the Prevention and Control of NCDs (resolution A/RES/66/2), recognizing the primary role and responsibility of Governments in responding to the challenge of NCDs and the important role of international cooperation to support national efforts.
+The WHO Global Non-Communicable Disease Action Plan 2013-2020 follows on from commitments made by Heads of State and Government in the United Nations Political Declaration on the Prevention and Control of non-communicable diseases (resolution A/RES/66/2), recognising the primary role and responsibility of governments in responding to the challenge of non-communicable diseases and the important role of international cooperation to support national efforts.
 See more.

 WHO - Press release on the draft document “WHO guiding principles and framework manual for front-of-pack labelling for promoting healthy diets”